Be part of a new way of banking

 We buy organic veggies and green energy.
 In the meanwhile, the money in our savings account might be financing a new coal power plant.
 Sad, but true.

 We don’t base sustainability on gut feeling.
-Instead, we have a strict list of criteria where your money goes to – and where absolutely not.
+Instead, we have a strict list of criteria for managing where your money goes – and where absolutely not.

 0 euro invested in destructive industries

 Expansion renewable energies and the preservation of clean waters